 Drug-device combinations are innovative medical products that integrate both a drug and a device in a single unit, designed to deliver the drug efficiently and accurately.
 These combinations ensure precise drug delivery, often allowing for controlled release or targeted therapy.
 The development of drug-device combinations is driven by the demand for personalized treatments and improved patient compliance.

 Mucoadhesive systems are designed to adhere to mucosal surfaces (such as the oral, nasal, or vaginal mucosa) to prolong drug retention and enhance local or systemic absorption.
 These systems utilize mucoadhesive polymers that bind to mucus, ensuring controlled and sustained drug release.
 They improve bioavailability by bypassing first-pass metabolism and allowing drugs to be absorbed directly through mucosal membranes.
-(Shegokar et.al. – paracetamol suppositories)

 SLNs are modified to the nano-structured lipid carriers (NLCs) by adapting the matrix by addition of liquid lipid .
 The enhanced matrix structure offers increased loading, minimal drug leakage and long terms stability.
-Shegokar et.al. reports NLCs for various antioxidants.
+(Shegokar et.al.,) reports NLCs for various antioxidants.

 Microbicides are dosage forms which contains drugs that prevent vaginal and/or rectal transmission of HIV and/or sexually transmitted infections.
 Stavudine microbicidal gels proved to have optimal antimicrobial, spermicidal and anti-HIV activity.
+(Shegokar et.al.,) Development of Mucoadhesive Gel Microbicide to Target Mucosal HIV Reservoirs

 Poor solubility of new drugs and their related low oral bioavailability and general delivery problems are becoming a major challenge.
-Nanocrystals being a kind of “universal” formulation approach for these molecules are reviewed in many papers by Shegokar et.al., regarding the industrial feasibility, production processes (bottom-up and top-down technologies), regulatory aspects, nanotoxicology and drug targeting.
+Nanocrystals being a kind of “universal” formulation approach for these molecules are reviewed in many papers by (Shegokar et.al.,) regarding the industrial feasibility, production processes (bottom-up and top-down technologies), regulatory aspects, nanotoxicology and drug targeting.

 Polymeric nanoparticles are sub-micron (1 to 1000 nm) colloidal particles which are composed of one or multiple polymers.
 The particle core encapsulates drug in inner matrix or is adsorbed partially on the surface of particle.
-Shegokar et.al. researched polymeric particles for industrial use.
+(Shegokar et.al.,) researched polymeric particles for industrial use.